Want to explore street art in Georgetown, Penang? This travel blog includes a walking routemap & other tips for you.

-Penang street art is one of the highlights and the very reason why I would call Georgetown, in Penang, a modern heritage town.
-The way how Georgetown has infused new art forms into its decade old architecture is definitely worth appreciating.
+Penang street art is one of the highlights and the very reason why I would call Georgetown a modern heritage town.
+The way how Georgetown has infused new art forms into its decade-old architecture is definitely worth appreciating.

-It all started back in 2009 when the State government, in order to physically brand the UNESCO World Heritage town of Georgetown, and make it more interesting and informative for public, opened an international pitch (under the campaign ‘Marking George Town’) for artists to come together and put forward their ideas, that retell the history of the streets and stories of its communities in a local voice.
+Street art in Georgetown in Penang started in 2009 when the State government, in order to physically brand the UNESCO World Heritage town of Georgetown, and make it more interesting and informative for the public, opened an international pitch (under the campaign ‘Marking George Town’) for artists to come together and put forward their ideas, that retell the history of the streets and stories of its communities in a local voice.

-From left: Two of the total 52 steel-rod-sculptures in Georgetown | On right: Graffiti art by Ernest Zacharevic
+From left: Two of the total 52 steel-rod-sculptures in Georgetown | On the right: Graffiti art by Ernest Zacharevic

-Undoubtedly, the boy was super-talented, because if it were for anybody, they’d have a need to think carefully how to mark these city walls more interesting and enhance local culture and lifestyle in the region.
-But if you carefully consider the work that Ernest Zacharevic has ended up doing, there’s only one word you’d want to take home with you appreciating what he did, and that is ‘marvelous’.
+Undoubtedly, the boy was super-talented, because if it were for anybody, they’d have a need to think carefully about how to mark these city walls more interesting and enhance local culture and lifestyle in the region.
+But if you carefully consider the work that Ernest Zacharevic has ended up doing, there’s only one word you’d want to take home with you appreciating what he did, and that is ‘marvellous’.

-Though street art in Georgetown is everywhere, spotting it, sometimes, can be fairly tricky because every piece of art look so real that don’t actually realize that you don’t realize that you’re looking at something that has been painted unless you look at it twice.
+Though street art in Georgetown is everywhere, spotting it, sometimes, can be fairly tricky because every piece of art looks so real that don’t actually realize that you don’t realize that you’re looking at something that has been painted unless you look at it twice.

 From left to right: A boy reaching for a hole standing on a real chair, an elderly man on his rickshaw paddler having a break